aramis-lab/leaspy/docs/algorithms.md

 - A fitted Leaspy model (see the `fit` function), used for both parameter sampling (step 1) and the estimate function (step 3).
 - A dictionary of visit parameters, specifying the number, type, and timing of visits (used in step 2).
 - An `AlgorithmSettings` object, configured for simulation and including:
-  - The name of the features to simulate.
+  - The name of the outcomes to simulate.
   - The visit parameter dictionary.

 ### Running the Task